-It’s possible to check on your individual state income tax refund by vising this Refund Status page.
+It’s possible to check on your individual state income tax refund by visiting this Refund Status page and selecting “Where’s My Refund?”
 Much like with other states, you will need to enter your SSN and the amount of your refund (in whole dollars) before you can see a status.

 Tennessee residents do not pay income tax on their income and wages.
-The tax only applies to interest and dividend income, and only if it exceeds $1,250 ($2,500 for joint filers).
+The tax only applied to interest and dividend income, and only if it exceeded $1,250 ($2,500 for joint filers).
+Taxpayers who made under $37,000 annually (and were over age 65) were also exempt from paying income tax on investment earnings.
+The state levied a flat 4% tax rate for 2017 and was phased entirely by January 1, 2021.
 A refund is unlikely for this income tax.

 Due to identity protection measures, the Utah State Tax Commission advises that taxpayers should allow 120 days (from the date when your return was accepted) for a refund to get processed.
 The earliest you can hope for a refund is March 1.

-Visit Vermont’s Refund Status page and click on the Personal Income Tax Return Status link.
+Visit Vermont’s Refund Status page and click on “Check the Status of Your Return.”
 You will find it toward the bottom left.
-That link will take you to form that requires your ID number, last name, zip code and the exact amount of your refund.
+That link will take you to a form that requires your ID number, last name, zip code and the exact amount of your refund.
 The Vermont Department of Taxation may withhold some refunds until it receives W-2 withholding reports from employers.

-Taxpayers who file electronically can start checking the status of their return after 72 hours.
+Taxpayers who file electronically can start checking the status of their returns after 72 hours.
 You can check the status of paper returns about four weeks after filing.

 Wisconsin’s Department of Revenue has an online tool, called Refund 123, that allows you to see the status of your tax refund.
 To use the tool, enter your SSN, the tax year and the amount of your return in whole dollars.

 - Each state will process tax returns at a different pace.
-The IRS generally processes federal returns at the same pace, no matter where you live.
-Here’s a refund schedule to give you an idea when to expect your federal refund.
+On the other hand, the IRS generally processes federal returns at the same pace, no matter where you live.
+Here’s a federal refund schedule to give you an idea of when to expect your refund.